Cam-Wang/SmallTalkPresentation/README.md

 ## Why consider Small Talk?
 - The language can do the same amount of work as other languages, while using about a third of the code
 - With less code to write, test, and maintain, there is a lower cost to develop, along with the fact that is closer to spoken sentences than dense than other low level languages, means more, less trained people can understand it
+- Many modern languages are derived or their design was influenced by SmallTalk including Java,PHP,Python,Ruby
 ## Syntax of Small Talk
 - **Characters** are reprsented with a '$' before them such as `$A`
 - **String** are represented with single quotes such as `'foo bar'`